tmoens/zebrafish-facility-manager/MariaDB.md

 Following the running example,
 1. you are setting up a database for the the Example University of Examples
 1. you plan to use _eue_ as an abbreviation for the university.
+1. we will assume that you set up the admin user with the password "x238JJp21Mo"

 ## Database Creation